oslokommune/ukeweb_designsystem/docs/options/README.md

 # Options

-_The setting options are valid as of the current version of the devtools at the time of writing, 7th of October 2019._
+_The setting options are valid as of the current version of the "Styleguide Devtools" at the time of writing, 7th of October 2019._

 ## Configuring